aarchiba/astropy/docs/utils/data.rst

 inconveniently large, or become filled with no-longer-relevant data.
 While it is simply a directory on disk, each file is supposed to represent the contents of a URL, and many URLs do not make acceptable on-disk filenames.
-There is also concern that multiple astropy processes accessing the cache simultaneous might lead to cache corruption.
+There is reason to worry that multiple astropy processes accessing the cache simultaneously might lead to cache corruption.
 The cache is therefore protected by a lock and indexed by a persistent dictionary mapping URLs to hashes of the file contents, while the file contents are stored in files named by their hashes.
 So access to the cache is easier